-Notice: Hopewell Clinical remains open as an essential business.
+Notice: Hopewell Clinical remains OPEN as an essential business.
 We are still scheduling appointments and holding group sessions (under 10 people).
-We are following all enhanced cleaning procedures to ensure your safety during the Covid-19 pandemic.
+We are following all enhanced cleaning protocols under CDC guidlines, to ensure your safety during the Covid-19 pandemic.
+We are temporarily waiving certain admission fees and have begun to offer tele-counseling (ZOOM, etc..) to complete service recommendations (group and individual hours).
+Please call for more information and to see how we might help you during these difficult times.

 DUI Treatment Services and General Substance Abuse Programs